+SECTION: Chapter_book

+Chapter title in running head: CHAPTER 4.
+MARINE OBSERVATIONS

+Chapter_ID: 8_II_4_en

+Part title in running head: PART II.
+OBSERVING SYSTEMS

+Over the years drifting buoys have become the dominant source of in-situ surface air pressure and sea-surface temperature (SST) measurements over the global oceans.
+The pressure data are critical for global NWP (Centurioni et al, 2017) and andandand, despite their limited accuracy, the SST data now form a key part of the climate record and are also used to calibrate/validate satellite derived SST products.
+There is presently a joint initiativeinitiativeinitiativebetweeninitiative between the DBCP and satellite community to evaluate drifters with higher accuracy SST sensors (to ±0.05 K or better) to determine whether (with reporting the time of measurement to ±5 minutes and location to ±5 km) they could lead to more accurate satellite SST products.

 Annex 4.A.
 WMO/IOC Regional Marine Instrument Centres

 1. Considering the need for high-quality marine meteorology and oceanographic measurements from the world oceans to address the requirements of WMO and UNESCO/IOC programmes and co-sponsored programmes, the need for facilities for the regular calibration and maintenance of marine instruments and the monitoring of instrument performance, on a regional basis in order to address adherence of ocean observations and associated metadata to high level standards for instruments and methods of observation, the need for documenting methods of measurements, for understanding biases introduced by each type of instrumentation, and for developing methods to correct such biases, in order to achieve delivery and use of coherent datasets, it has been recommended that: